 Homily: Lectionary 23C, Philemon 1.1-21, Luke 14.25-33

-The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, September 11, 2013.
+The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Director of Advanced Studies, in Augustana Chapel at the Lutheran School of Theology at Chicago on Wednesday, September 11, 2013.

 Philemon 1.1-21, Luke 14.25-33